fguiet/water-meter-v2/README.md

 This project aims at getting an analog signal from a water meter and use it for a house automatization system to control the water consumption.

+The principle is very basic.
+My water meter has got a silverish arrow which turns 360° each time one liter is consumed.

+I just installed a CNY70 reflective sensor so each time the silver arrow pass underneath then a LoRa message is sent to my automation server.

 ## Specifications

 This project uses :